wp-plugins/lightbox-plus/readme.txt

 == Road Map ==

-1. Attempt to add enhanced features for use with and WordPress' built in gallery.
-2. Class based option - can be set to work with all images or just selected images.
-3. Add languages for which I have completed translations.
+1. Add languages for which I have completed translations - planned for verison 1.7
-4. Solicit and implement additional language translations.
+2. Solicit and implement additional language translations - planned for verison 1.7

 == Special Thanks ==

-Dirk Schmitz (for pointing out an obvious bug that I kept overlooking), Ken Williams (for testing version 1.5), <a href="http://www.melaniesallis.com">Melanie Sallis</a> for needing a lightbox for her site which prompted me to create this plugin, Jack Moore for creating the awesome jQuery plugin, ColorBox, and everyone who has contributed to the support in developing this plugin.
+Dirk Schmitz (for pointing out an obvious bug that I kept overlooking), Ken Williams (for testing version 1.5), <a href="http://www.melaniesallis.com">Melanie Sallis</a> for needing a lightbox for her site which prompted me to create this plugin, <a href="http://www.colorpowered.com">Jack Moore</a> for creating the awesome jQuery plugin, ColorBox, and everyone who has contributed to the support in developing this plugin.